How Can a Father Get Full Custody of His Child?

 The continual or habitual abuse of alcohol or drugs

 It is beyond the scope of this article to explain how domestic violence and child custody affect each other.
-We highly encourage you to read the article we wrote titled What Impact Does A Finding of Domestic Violence Have on a California Child Custody Case?
+We highly encourage you to read the article we wrote on the impact of domestic violence and child custody, linked below.

 Inability to take care of the child's day-to-day needs